kf6nux/namesilo/README.md

 # namesilo
-A quick library for NameSilo's API
+A library written in Go for part NameSilo's API (done as a coding challenge).